-When fees or infrastructure are warranted, WisDOT and a utility may negotiate an agreement to determine costs and other specific installation requirements (e.g., splicing details) prior to permit issuance.
-Fees or services agreed to by WisDOT and a utility for the longitudinal occupation of controlled-access highway ROW are not compensable per WisDOT's policy on utility relocation unless noted in an agreement.
-Utilities may receive a prorated share of its occupation fees paid if WisDOT requires the utility to move its facility off controlled-access highway ROW for an improvement project.
+When fees or infrastructure are warranted, WisDOT and a utility shall negotiate an agreement to determine these and other specific installation requirements (e.g., handhole placement) prior to permit issuance.
+Fees or services agreed to by WisDOT and a utility for the longitudinal occupation of controlled-access highway ROW are not part of the compensable/non-compensable policy regarding utility relocation unless noted in an agreement.
+Utilities may receive a prorated share of occupation fees paid if WisDOT requires the utility to move its facility off controlled-access highway ROW for an improvement project.